- Prospective First Years

 Butler requires the Free Application for Federal Student Aid (FAFSA) be submitted by March 1 each year to receive maximum consideration of all aid.
 Incoming students may complete the FAFSA between October 1 and December 1 to receive an earlier financial aid notification.
 Complete the FAFSA at www.fafsa.gov and list our school code: 001788.

 An FSA ID is a username and password that both the student and parent must each use to complete the FAFSA and the Federal loan process.
 An FSA ID can be created at https://fsaid.ed.gov/npas/index.htm.
 If you do not have one at the time that you fill out the FAFSA, you will be prompted to apply for one.
 It is very important that each FSA ID user have a unique email address.

-The Office of Financial Aid sends financial aid notifications beginning mid-January to new students (first years and transfers) who have been admitted to the University, submitted the FAFSA, and have completed their financial aid file.
+The Office of Financial Aid sends financial aid notifications beginning in early February to new students (first years and transfers) who have been admitted to the University, submitted the FAFSA, and have completed their financial aid file.

 You and your parent will receive an email when there is an item to be completed.
 Once you have submitted the required document or completed the requested task, the item will be removed from your list.
 It is important to complete the items as soon as possible.

 is there any way to find out what my family may be expected to pay prior to receiving my aid package?